tsender/eecs545_artificial_curiosity/docs/docs/api-documentation.md

 Save the agent's path data or not

 dirname: str
-THe directory name where the csv file will be saved
+The directory name where the csv file will be saved

 **Returns**: